 Get Your Biggest Worry Solved First – Hospital Bills

 It’s not doctor’s bills but hospital bills that worry many people.
-When you enter the hospital with Original Medicare, you have an immediate deductible of $1,364, out of your pocket.
-You could pay that deductible up to five times each calendar year (though five hospital visits in a single year would be rare).
-Without Medicare Supplement, you could pay an unlimited amount once your hospital benefits run out.
+When you enter the hospital with Original Medicare, you have an immediate deductible of $1,408, out of your pocket.1 You could pay that deductible up to five times each calendar year (though five hospital visits in a single year would be rare, and would need to be at least 60 days apart).
+Without Medicare Supplement coverage, your costs could be much greater.
+You’d be covered for a 60-day stay, but days 61-90 would require daily coinsurance of $352, and day 91 and beyond would require $704 coinsurance per each “lifetime reserve day” you use.
+You only have 60 such days to use over your lifetime.
+After that, you’d pay all the costs.

-Rather than worry about paying that $1,364 deductible (in 2019) by yourself, know that Plan K would pay half of it for you, as many times as necessary.
-That means only $682 out of your pocket.
-Compare that to your hospital copayments under Medicare Advantage plans, which would typically be from $300 to $400 per day for the first four to seven days.
+Rather than worry about paying that $1,408 deductible (in 2020) by yourself, know that Plan K would pay half of it for you and Plan L would pay 75 percent, as many times as necessary.
+That means only $704 out of your pocket if you’re on Plan K, and $352 if you’ve got Plan L. Compare that to your hospital copayments under Medicare Advantage plans, which would typically be from $300 to $400 per day for the first four to seven days.
 Looking at it like that, Plans K and L look pretty good.

 If you’ve been frustrated trying to decide which Medicare insurance is the right fit, then Medicare Supplement Plans K or L might be a good compromise from among your options.
 You can enjoy a lower monthly cost, with room to choose a good (perhaps even the best) standalone RX plan available for medications in your area.